stanislawbartkowski/db2odbc_fdw/README.md

 This PostgreSQL extension for DB2 implements a Foreign Data Wrapper (FDW) to use DB2 ODBC connector.
 It is an adaptation of PostgresSQL ODBC connection https://github.com/CartoDB/odbc_fdw, because I'm not happy with that implementation.

-Warning: I was unable to set up connection for PostgresSQL 12.1.
+Warning: I was unable to set up a connection for PostgresSQL 12.1.
 When the query is executed, the server crashes because of memory violation problem.
 The crash happens while running this code.
 ```
 static void db2_GetForeignPaths(PlannerInfo *root, RelOptInfo *baserel, Oid foreigntableid) {
 ....